drdna/WheatBlast_Dating/RecombinationAnalysis.md

 grep ^[1-7] | sort | awk '{print "Chr" substr($1, 1, 1) "\t" substr($1, 2, 7)}' > LD_data_distr.txt
 ```
 2. Plot the datapoints using the [SNPdistribution70-15ref.R](/scripts/SNPdistribution70-15ref.R) script:

+## Variable false SNP calls from perfect clones
+1. One might argue that clonal isolates should produce the same false SNP calls and, therefore, have little influence on the ability to detect linkage equilibrium.
+However, this ignores how the BWT aligner deals with repeated sequences.
+Unless one specifies that all alignments should be reported, BWT attempts to distributes reads evenly across each repeat in the reference.
+Consequently, reads with mismatches relative to the reference will be aligned randomly.
+To illustrate this problem, variants were called using one of the datasets from the study.
+I then shuffled the dataset, re-aligned it and re-called variants.
+A comparison of the resulting SNP data revealed significant differences.